insanesvk/insanesvk.github.io/_posts/2017-11-29-wide-scale-security-vulnerabilities.md

 categories: security
 tags: security macos jekyll
 ---
+**UPDATE 30/11/2017**: Apple has released a security update that patches the vulnerability mentioned in this article.

 I was browsing Twitter this morning, when I came across something rather interesting.
 Then, just a couple minutes afterwards, I got an automated message from GitHub warning me about a security hole right here, on the blog.

 These two (albeit super random occurrences) got me to finally write another blog.
 This is not at all an advanced security bulletin, just a heads up for everyone